 - What factors contribute to your decision to enter graduate school now?

 - How do studies in communication and media relate to your personal and professional goals?

-- In your response, identify how our Communication & Media program and a concentration within this program (i.e. Media & Cinema Studies; Organizational, Multicultural or Relational Communication) suit your specific needs, goals, interests, etc. and how such studies connect with your future objectives.
+- In your response, identify how our Communication & Media program and its specific areas of study suit your specific needs, goals, interests, etc. and how such studies connect with your future objectives.
 Which courses would you take and why?
 Which faculty members in our graduate program have research interests related to your own?

 - What demonstrates your suitability for graduate study in this program and concentration?
 What subjects, theories, methods, case studies, etc. do you plan to study, and how will you approach them within our program?
 Build an argument for your admission.

 - What understandings should admission reviewers bring to a reading of your application?
 (What additional information, contexts or explanations seem important?)

 - Writing sample (research paper that demonstrates the applicant’s ability to synthesize and analyze scholarly work)

 - Two letters of recommendation from professors in the College of Communication or in the major